NewsSoutheast Valley NewsTempe News

-TEMPE, AZ — The Tempe Police Department is providing more information leading to a large bust of suspected underage drinking at a Tempe business.
+TEMPE, AZ — The Tempe Police Department is providing more information about what led to a large bust of suspected underage drinking at a Tempe business.

 On November 20, officers showed up at Tempe Tavern, located near McClintock Drive and Apache Boulevard, and found 249 underage individuals inside the bar.